 These are the most glaring differences to consider when deciding which test to take, listed in order of importance, based on my experience.

 - TIME: The ACT gives less time per question than the SAT, so that often students feel rushed and don't have time to answer every question.
 This may mean a lower score for your teen.

 - AVAILABILITY OF PRACTICE TESTS: In preparing for both tests, practice is hugely important.
 It's also important to practice on official versions of each test.
 Many people don't realize that the mock tests created by those big impressive test prep companies like Kaplan and Princeton Review don't always do a great job mimicking the real thing.
 I have 32 official past practice tests for the ACT, whereas there are only 8 official SAT practice tests available anywhere (because they recently changed their test format).
 This may make the ACT a more attractive option because, depending on a student's motivation, they can practice almost endlessly for the ACT with me. :-)

-- SCIENCE SECTION: The ACT includes a fifth Science section which the SAT does not.
+- SCIENCE SECTION: The ACT includes a fourth Science section which the SAT does not.
 This section requires students to read and interpret the results of specific experiments and studies as presented in graphs, tables, charts, and and so on.
 It does not test on scientific knowledge.
 If your teen is good at this kind of thing, it could make the ACT a better option.

 - ESSAY TYPE: The ACT essay is a conventional persuasive essay.
 Students are given a topic along with three positions on that topic and asked to choose a position and relate it to the others.
 The SAT essay is more unusual.
 It asks students to analyze an existing persuasive essay.
 Students are given an essay to read and asked to write another essay that explains how the first essay made its argument.
 In other words, you’re not asked to write a persuasive essay, but to explain the techniques someone else used to write one.